Rise in identity fraud tied to smartphone use

 For every advancement made on the protection side, consumers remain vulnerable due to the resourcefulness of crooks.

-"They're doing more and more crime in order to get the same return," said Mike Urban, who analyzes fraud patterns for Fiserv Inc, a consulting company that helps financial institutions defend against crime and other risks.
+"They're doing more and more crime in order to get the same return," said Mike Urban, who analyzes fraud patterns for Fiserv Inc (FISV.O), a consulting company that helps financial institutions defend against crime and other risks.
 "It's pushing the criminals to work even harder."

 In 2011, some of the biggest data thefts ever recorded took place.
 In the attacks on the PlayStation network, hackers obtained the personal information of tens of millions of users and the credit card numbers of some.

-Also last year, hackers stole millions of names and email addresses from Epsilon, the marketing division of Alliance Data Systems Corp.
+Also last year, hackers stole millions of names and email addresses from Epsilon, the marketing division of Alliance Data Systems Corp (ADS.N).
 That firm sends email marketing information on behalf of major banks, retailers and hotels, among others.
-Citigroup Inc also reported a large data theft.
+Citigroup Inc (C.N) also reported a large data theft.

 About 7 percent of all smartphone users fell victim to identity fraud in 2011, according to Javelin.
 Smartphone users were about a third more likely to become victims than non-users.
 Javelin found 62 percent of smartphone users do not use password protection for their home screens; this allows anyone who finds or takes their phones to have access to the contents.